 Many dissertations involve delving deeply into various written sources.
 If that sounds like the dissertation you have to write, check out my post on organizing sources.

 A huge part of my dissertation organizational strategy was measuring my progress.
-This really helped make the writing phase more manageable and I recommend reading my post the details measuring writing using words, pages, or hours.
+This really helped make the writing phase more manageable.
+I recommend reading my post the details measuring writing using words, pages, or hours.

 Writing slumps will likely happen and that’s perfectly normal.
 It’s important to reflect on why you might be in a writing slump.